adobe/htl-spec/SPECIFICATION.md

 ### 1.1.
 Syntax

 #### 1.1.1.
 Grammar
-The grammar of the Sightly Expression Language is pretty simple and can be summarised to the following definitions:
+The grammar of the HTL Expression Language is pretty simple and can be summarised to the following definitions:

     expression = '${' , [exprNode] , [ , '@' , optionList] , '}' ;